-The 'Secret War' tied to the Vietnam War, resulted into the presence of unexploded ordnance (UXO) which continue to wreak havoc in rural Laos and limits agricultural and other development.
-More than 8 million bombs were dropped on Laos between 1964 and 1973, with 30 percent of those failing to detonate, making Lao PDR the most bombed country per capita in the world.
+The 'Secret War' resulted into the presence of unexploded ordnance (UXO) which continue to wreak havoc in rural Laos and limits agricultural development.

-Although these bombs have been cleared in populated areas and the tourist areas, they continue to affect the most poor and remote communities, whom rely on their land for their livelihoods.
+More than 8 million bombs were dropped on Laos between 1964 and 1973, with 30 percent of those failing to detonate.
+This results in Laos ranking as the most bombed country in the history of the world.
+Although these bombs have been cleared in populated areas and the tourist trail, they continue to still affect the most poor and remote communities, whom rely on their land for their livelihoods.
+The correlation between UXO contamination and the prevalence of poverty is clear.